HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

 kubectl create secret generic <secret-name> --from-literal=deploymentKey=<deploymentKey> --namespace=<namespace>
 ```

-## User Session Reporting Tool in Kubernetes environment
+## File based export in Kubernetes environment
-This session data usage reporting method will only be used in disconnected use cases within the Kubernetes environment where Helm has not configured My HCLSoftware Portal.
+This session data usage reporting method will only be used in disconnected use cases within the Kubernetes environment where Helm has not configured Digital Experience with My HCLSoftware Portal.

 ### Generating and uploading user session data usage in metrics format
-To generate the user session data usage in metrics format, the report must include session data that has been encrypted for each user session.
-The `deploymentId` can be found in the My HCLSoftware Portal after clicking the deployment card in the URL; for example, https://my.hcltechsw.com/deployments/pzneck8m.
+To generate the user session data usage in metrics format, the report include session data that has been encrypted for each user session.
+The `deploymentId` can be found in the My HCLSoftware Portal after clicking the deployment card in the URL; for example, `https://my.hcltechsw.com/deployments/pzneck8m`.
 In this case, `pzneck8m` represents the `deploymentId` as illustrated in the example URL.

 Use the following command to generate usage metrics from the user session data, specifying the appropriate `startDate`, `endDate` and `deploymentId` values: